This early article examines the words translated as "sin", "sinners", and "forgiveness of sin." Newer versions are available as separate articles:

-This article examines the words translated as "sin", "sinners", and "forgiveness of sin".
-Much of the historic use of Christ's words center translation of these concepts that really misses the mark.
-Which, some might say is a sin.
+The standard translation of these concepts really misses the mark, to borrow a phrase.
+Some might say that this mistranslation is a sin.
 This article was once part of a larger one that also included the Greek concepts translated as "good" and "evil.
 That article is here.
+That article has also been divided now into separate articles, one on "good" and another on "evil."

 Is Hamartia Sin?